premdas92/demo-project/README.md

 - **jQuery** for interactivity, such as tab switching and toggling navigation.
 - **Node-sass** is used for compiling SCSS into CSS.
 - Organized **assets folder** for CSS, JavaScript, and images.
-- Accessibility features such as proper labels, focus management, and semantic HTML.
+- Accessibility features such as proper labels, titles and semantic HTML.

 ## Installation